julianjohnson10/julianjohnson10.github.io/_pages/about.md

 ---
 A data-driven personal website
 ======
 Nice to meet you!
 My name is Julian Johnson.
-I am an Air Force veteran with over 8 years' experience in the cyber security industry.
+I am a United States Air Force veteran with over 8 years' experience in the cyber security industry.